 All Business Department students are expected to bring a portable computer to class for their personal use whenever requested by the faculty member.

 PhD Comprehensives

 The PhD program in Business requires a comprehensive examination.
-For information on comprehensive procedures, see the Comprehensive Examinations section of the general information for the Graduate School (p.62), or contact the department chair for further information.
+For information on comprehensive procedures, see the Comprehensive Examinations section for the Graduate School, or contact the department chair for further information.